-Our first continuing education class for the 2020 year is on December 12, 2019.
+Our last continuing education class for the 2022 year is on Sep 12.
 The first part of the class covers Drug Identification and the second part covers an Active Shooter.
 This class is presented by Ken Poteet with The Awareness Group.

 This portion of the class is designed to train the attendee in the recognition of drugs commonly manufactured, sold, possessed, and used in violation of federal and state laws.
 Topics include appearance of drugs and symptoms of abuse of the most commonly abused drugs from the four controlled substance groups of depressants, stimulants, hallucinogens, and narcotics.